RLHF May Not Reflect Genuine Preferences: Examining the Measurement Assumption

 \subsection{The Implicit Measurement Model}

-The standard RLHF pipeline proceeds in three stages \citep{ouyang2022training, ziegler2019fine}: annotators compare response pairs, indicate preferences, a reward model learns to predict these preferences, and the language model is fine-tuned to maximize the learned reward.
-Embedded in this pipeline is an implicit model of what annotation responses represent: (1) each human possesses a preference over responses; (2) the annotation task validly captures this preference; and (3) when annotators disagree, aggregation recovers the true signal.
+The standard RLHF pipeline proceeds in three stages \citep{ouyang2022training, ziegler2019fine}: annotators compare response pairs\footnote{Or, simply rate a single response.}, indicate preferences, a reward model learns to predict these preferences, and the language model is fine-tuned to maximize the learned reward.
+Embedded in this pipeline is an implicit model of what annotation responses represent: (1) each human possesses a preference over a given response; (2) the annotation task validly captures this preference; and (3) when annotators disagree, aggregation recovers the true signal.

-A growing literature on pluralistic alignment has challenged assumption (3), recognizing that disagreement often reflects legitimate value diversity rather than noise \citep{sorensen2024roadmap, gordon2022jury, siththaranjan2023distributional}.
-We focus instead on assumptions (1) and (2), that preferences exist and that annotation elicits them.
-We argue that these assumptions also warrant examination, and that behavioral science offers frameworks for understanding when they hold and when they break down.
-Before asking how to \textit{aggregate} diverse preferences, we must ask whether the responses being aggregated \textit{are} preferences.
+A growing literature on pluralistic alignment has challenged assumption (3), recognizing that disagreement sometimes reflects legitimate value diversity rather than noise \citep{sorensen2024roadmap, gordon2022jury, siththaranjan2023distributional}.
+We focus instead on assumptions (1) and (2).
+These assumptions are not best understood as either true or false.
+Preferences vary in how well-formed, stable, and elicitable they are, and annotation responses correspondingly carry signal of varying strength: from strong signal (stable preferences validly elicited), to partial signal (weak or contextual preferences subject to construction effects), to no signal (responses produced in the absence of any underlying preference).
+Before asking how to \textit{aggregate} diverse preferences, we must ask where on this spectrum a given response falls.